Guyana Help The Kids

-In 2012, a Hand Hygiene programme was launched through the GHTK Organisation in collaboration with the World Health Organisation’s standards for the “Five Moments for Hand Hygiene”, to create awareness of the importance of good hand hygiene practices within the NICU.
+In 2012, a Hand Hygiene Programme was launched through Guyana Help The Kids GHTK in collaboration with the World Health Organisation’s standards for the “Five Moments For Hand Hygiene”, to create awareness of the importance of good hand hygiene practices within the NICU.
 The programme was conducted by Dr. Katherine Runkle from the Hospital for Sick Children in Toronto Canada over a period of three years

 The Programme was delivered through:

 - On Site Workshops at GPHC, Linden, New Amsterdam, Suddie and West Demerara Regional Hospitals.